 Thankfully, we've done some of the work of narrowing those options down for you.
-We've bought and tested over 75 cameras, and below you'll find our recommendations for the best cameras to buy for most people.
-This list skews more towards photography, so if you're looking for a camera to shoot videos with, you can try our recommendations for the best filmmaking cameras or the best vlogging cameras.
-If you want more affordable entry-level options, you can also check out our picks for the best beginner cameras instead.
+We've bought and tested over 75 cameras, and below you'll find our top camera recommendations for most people.
+This list skews more towards photography, so if you're looking for a camera to shoot videos with, you can also try our recommendations for the best vlogging cameras or the best filmmaking cameras.
+If you want more affordable entry-level options, check out our picks for the best beginner cameras instead.
 If, on the other hand, you're looking to get into full-frame photography, try our list of the best full-frame mirrorless cameras.

 Sep 26, 2022: Restructured article for clarity and to better align with user needs.

-Our recommendations above are what we think are currently the best cameras for most people to buy, according to their needs.
+Our recommendations above are what we think are currently the best cameras to buy for most people, according to their needs.
 We factor in the price, feedback from our visitors, and availability (no cameras that are difficult to find or almost out of stock in the U.S.).

 If you would like to choose for yourself, here's the list of all our camera reviews.
 Be careful not to get caught up in the details.
 There is no single perfect camera.
 Personal taste, preference, and shooting habits will matter more in your selection.